UCSB-CMPTGCS20-S16/CS20-S16-lab04/README.md

 -   fixed all the stubs, and the tests cases pass
 -   added all the functions you are supposed to add
--   added all the test cases you are supposed to add

 Then you are ready to submit!